About Me:

 I am Professor and Department Chair of Philosophy at the University of Arkansas.
 My main areas of research are in the philosophy of psychology/cognitive science, philosophy of mind, and metaphysics.
 I am also starting to connect some of my prior philosophical work to the philosophy of AI, both in my teaching and my research.

+Completing my book manuscript The Signaling Mind: Belief as Social Manipulation.
 Over the last several years, I have published a series of articles on how social forces shape the functions of our beliefs and other mental states.
 This grew out of my previous work on self-deception, with the realization that much self-deception is for the sake of impression management ( as opposed to, say, self-esteem or mood regulation).
-I am currently in the process of elaborating on these ideas in book form: The Signaling Mind: Belief as Social Manipulation.
-The result, I hope, will be a systematic theory of how the mind can function to signal information to others.
-(Here is a link to an accessible introduction to the idea.)
-In this manuscript, I argue that many beliefs serve a signaling function that affects how others treat us—much like animal signals used to manipulate other animals.
-This functionality explains why we hold various group-defining beliefs, self-serving beliefs, as well as many pro-social beliefs that are not necessarily well-grounded in reason and evidence.
-So far, this theory has been developed in four main papers:
+Here is a link to an accessible introduction to the idea.
+In the book manuscript, I argue that many beliefs serve a signaling function that affects how others treat us—much like animal signals used to manipulate other animals.
+This functionality explains why we hold various group-defining beliefs, self-serving and self-enhancing beliefs, as well as pro-social beliefs that are not necessarily well-grounded in reason and evidence.

 In my more metaphysical youth, I published a book—The Logical Structure of Kinds (Oxford, 2014)—in which I develop and defend a theory of properties and kinds, with special applications to debates over multiple realizability and reduction in the philosophy of mind.
 (The main idea behind that theory—my conception of a property space—was first presented in my paper "The Determinable-Determinate Relation.")
 I like the theory that I advanced in that book (i.e., property space models structured by determination dimensions), but I was pretty brief when it came to drawing out all the consequences and applying it to particular cases.
 I envision certain applications of my property space models to modality, naturalness, and fundamentality.
 I am writing a bit more on property theory now, including a recent handbook entry on the determinable-determinate relation and another paper on how determinates exclude one another.